ibakshay/github-actions-ci/README.md

 ```

 Let's break this down.
 The first thing we have to do is to select an `action` for setting up the node environment.
-An `action` is just a resusable piece of code.
-The GitHub has already provided  [setup-node](https://github.com/actions/setup-node) and so, we can re-use this action for setting up the node environment.
-You can view all the `actions` provided by GitHub [here](https://github.com/actions)
+An `action` is just a reusable piece of code.
+The GitHub has already provided  [actions/setup-node](https://github.com/actions/setup-node) action  and so, we can re-use this action for setting up our node environment.
+You can view all the `actions` provided by GitHub [here](https://github.com/actions).
+Always when we are using an `action` we should go through the README file, because some actions require inputs like environmental variables from us which we need to  set using **with** keyword.
+So it's always a good idea to review the action's README file to determine the inputs required.

 ```yaml
    - uses: actions/checkout@master